peterzhang45/Python_Exercises/02. Odd_Or_Even/Description.md

 #Exercise 02
-CAsk the user for a number.
+Ask the user for a number.
 Depending on whether the number is even or odd, print out an appropriate message to the user.
 Hint: how does an even / odd number react differently when divided by 2? <br />

 Extras: <br />